sudheerkodali/javaScriptingTopics/README.md

 2.Let: Key can be used wticevas your logic isage and it can have more data tupes using LET.

 3.const: Const can be used only once in the declaration and we can not change, when we use Const deceleration.

+Mathematics construction: